-The approach for developing minimum thresholds for the depletion of interconnected surface water sustainability indicator is to select groundwater elevations in shallow RMPs below which significant and unreasonable depletion of surface water due to groundwater extractions would occur.
+The approach for developing minimum thresholds for the depletion of interconnected surface water sustainability indicator is to select groundwater elevations in shallow RMPs below which significant and unreasonable depletionsdepletion of surface water due to groundwater extractions would occur.

-Initially, minimum thresholds were proposed as the lowest groundwater level measured in the shallow wells over the period of record since those years did not appear to have significant or unreasonable conditions.
+Since significant and unreasonable conditions have not occurred since at least 2001 when shallow groundwater level monitoring began Initially, minimum thresholds were proposed as the lowest groundwater level measured in the shallow wells over the period of record since those years did not appear to have significant or unreasonable conditions.
 The Surface Water Working Group, however, selected a more conservative minimum threshold due to uncertainty in the relationship between shallow groundwater levels and groundwater contributions to creek flow.
 It should be noted that there was not consensus around use of specific minimum thresholds, and that these thresholds may need to be adjusted in future updates to the GSP as better monitoring data or more refined modeling results become available.

-Based on Surface Water Working Group input, minimum thresholds for shallow groundwater elevations in the vicinity of interconnected streams are the highest seasonal-low groundwater elevation during below-average rainfall years, over the period from the start of shallow groundwater level monitoring through 2015.
+Based on Surface Water Working Group input, minimum thresholds for shallow groundwater elevations in the vicinity of interconnected streams are based on the highest seasonal-low groundwater elevation during below-average rainfall years, over the period from the start of shallow groundwater level monitoring through 2015.
 The years after 2015 are not included because 2016 was an average rainfall year and 2017 was extremely wet, which increased overall Basin shallow groundwater elevations above all previous levels.